Peaky Blinders (TV series): Cultural impact

+The series has been considered a cult classic.
 According to the Office for National Statistics (ONS), Peaky Blinders has had a detectable cultural impact in the UK.
 In 2018, the name Arthur surged into the top 10 boys names for the first time since the 1920s, and Ada jumped into the girls' top 100 for the first time in a century as well.
 The assumption reached by the ONS is that the popularity of these names was inspired by the characters Arthur Shelby Jr. and Ada Thorne.

-5 December 2024 soldiers of the National Guard of Ukraine from the "Peaky Blinders" unit received gifts from the series' creators of the same name.
-"The legendary National Guard unit "Peaky Blinders" from Kharkiv now has actual caps from Stephen Knight, the scriptwriter of the cult series of the same name, with the autograph of the main character, Cillian Murphy"'.
+On 5 December 2024, soldiers of the National Guard of Ukraine from the "Peaky Blinders" unit received gifts from the series' creators of the same name.
+In 2025, four Afghan men were ordered to report to the Taliban government's department of vice and virtue for dressing in costumes inspired by the TV series.

-In 2024 Birmingham Airport leased out a retail unit that is named Shelby & Co.
-Bar + Kitchen in homage to the show.
-The outlet, which offers dishes such as sometimes named after characters from the show, is located in the departures lounge.

 Franchise

 Film

 Following the announcement that the sixth series would be the last, Knight clarified that, following the year-long production hiatus in 2020, it had been decided to produce a feature-length movie in place of a seventh television series, with other connected television series potentially following.
 Peaky Blinders won the Returning Drama award at the 2022 National Television Awards ceremony, with Knight subsequently confirming during his acceptance speech that that film would begin production in mid-spring 2023, but would later be delayed.
-In June 2024, the Peaky Blinder's film was confirmed by Netflix with Cillian Murphy reprising his role as Thomas Shelby.
+In June 2024, the Peaky Blinders film was confirmed by Netflix with Cillian Murphy reprising his role as Thomas Shelby.
 Production began in September 2024 under the title The Immortal Man.
+The film was released in cinemas on 6 March 2026, and on Netflix two weeks later on 20 March 2026.

 Sequel series

-In October 2025, a sequel series was announced, produced by Kudos and Garrison Drama for BBC One and Netflix, with Murphy returning to the role and serving as an executive producer.
+In October 2025, a sequel series was announced, produced by Kudos and Garrison Drama for BBC One and Netflix, with Murphy serving as an executive producer.
+Principal photography began in March 2026, with Jamie Bell, Charlie Heaton, Jessica Brown Findlay, Lashana Lynch, and Lucy Karczewski joining the main cast.